Gary Suter: International

 Suter made his international debut with the American national junior team at the 1984 World Junior Ice Hockey Championships where he recorded a goal and an assist in seven games.
 He was playing college hockey with Wisconsin when he made his debut with the senior team at the 1985 World Championship.
 One of his team's top players in the tournament, he was named co-MVP of Team USA.
 Suter played in a second World Championship in 1992.

 Suter's international career was marred by three controversial incidents.
-He was the target of international criticism following a vicious incident during the 1987 Canada Cup in a game against the Soviet Union.
-Following a physical battle with Andrei Lomakin, Suter was speared in the neck by the Soviet player.
-He retaliated with a "baseball swing" that broke his stick across Lomakin's face, causing a gash that required 20 stitches to close.
+The first came during the 1987 Canada Cup, when he was the target of international criticism following a violent confrontation with Andrei Lomakin in a game against the Soviet Union.
+Following a physical battle, Lomakin speared Suter in the neck, and Suter retaliated with a "baseball swing" that broke his stick across Lomakin's face, causing a gash that required 20 stitches to close.
 Suter was given a six-game suspension from international competition by the International Ice Hockey Federation (IIHF), while the NHL assessed a four-game ban of its own.

-Suter was again vilified in the 1991 Canada Cup tournament after he knocked Canada's Wayne Gretzky out of the tournament with a check-from-behind in the first game of the best-of-three final.
+Suter was again vilified during the 1991 Canada Cup, after he knocked Canada's Wayne Gretzky out of the tournament with a check into the boards from behind in the first game of the best-of-three final.
 Gretzky forgave Suter for the hit, noting he was usually a clean player.
 In the second game, Suter was responsible for two turnovers that led to goals, including what proved to be the championship-winning marker in a 4–2 victory for Canada.
-Suter was a member of the American team that won the inaugural World Cup of Hockey in 1996.
+However, Suter would avenge this loss five years later, as he was a member of the American team that defeated Canada to win the inaugural World Cup of Hockey in 1996.

-The third incident occurred during an NHL game shortly before the 1998 Winter Olympic tournament while Suter was a member of the Chicago Blackhawks.
-In a game against the Mighty Ducks of Anaheim, he cross-checked Paul Kariya in the head as the latter player celebrated a goal.
-The hit knocked Kariya, who was expected to represent Canada, out of the Olympic tournament.
-Suter was given a four-game suspension by the NHL that carried through the Olympic tournament.
-However, the IIHF allowed him to play in a decision that incensed Canadian officials and resulted in Suter receiving a death threat from an angry Canadian fan.
+The third incident occurred during an NHL game shortly before the 1998 Winter Olympics while Suter was a member of the Chicago Blackhawks.
+In a game against the Mighty Ducks of Anaheim, he cross-checked star Anaheim forward Paul Kariya in the head as Kariya celebrated a goal.
+The hit gave Kariya a concussion and prevented him from participating in the Olympic tournament, at which he had been expected to represent Canada.
+The NHL gave Suter a four-game suspension that carried through the Olympic tournament, but the IIHF allowed him to play, a decision that incensed Canadian officials and resulted in Suter receiving a death threat from an angry Canadian fan.

 At age 38 and in the final season of his playing career, Suter appeared in his second Olympics, playing in the 2002 tournament in Salt Lake City.
-He recorded one assist in six games for the silver-medal-winning American team.
+He recorded one assist in six games for the silver medal-winning American team.
 The medal came 22 years after his brother Bob's gold in 1980.
 In recognition of his career and achievements, Suter was inducted into the United States Hockey Hall of Fame in 2011.